nikunjgangrade2002/fitclub/README.md

 Please adhere to this project's `code of conduct`.

-# Hi, I'm Shuence! 👋
+# Hi, I'm Nikunj! 👋

 ## 🚀 About Me

-I'm Shubham A FY B.Tech Student
+I'm Nikunj A  B.Tech Student

 A Frontend Developer